 - Include projected performance.

-Notice we have not mentioned coding, development methods like Scrum or XP, teams, paired programming of anything to so with building code.
-With these items in place, all those activities have no reason for being, other than to consume money and pass time.
-None of those items having anything with moving the project toward DONE, other spend money and pass time.
+Notice we have not mentioned coding, development methods like Scrum or XP, teams, paired programming, or anything to do with building code.
+With these items in place, all those activities have no reason other than to consume money and pass the time.
+None of those items have anything to do with moving the project toward DONE other than spending money and passing the time.
 Oh, you'll get a pile of stories implemented.
-Are they the right stories?
-How would you know.
+Are they the correct stories?
+How would you know?
 You'll perform lots of Test Driven Design.
-Is is the right design.
+It is the right design.
 How would you know?

 Capabilities Based Planning

-This has been presentde before, but now it has a reason - the Concept of Operations.
+This has been presented before, but now it has a reason - the Concept of Operations.

 - What's the value at risk?